 Offshore IT Costs Have Increased Despite a Lack of Operational Knowledge

-The increase in interconnectivity (a curse and blessing of cloud technology) has led to an increase of compiled IT services and complexity.
+The increase in interconnectivity (a curse and blessing of cloud technology) has led to a stacking of compiled IT services and more complexity.
 Technical debt is, unfortunately, a side effect.

 Forbes recently wrote that “the average per-line cost of technical debt is $3.61, and for Java code, a staggering $5.42,” which does not include developer angst, turnover, and the effect on operations and connected systems.